Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Defective Products: Consumers seeking resolution over faulty goods purchased locally or online.

-- Service Issues: Disputes concerning inadequate or substandard services provided by local businesses, such as repair services or hospitality venues.
+- Service Issues: Disputes concerning inadequate or substandard services provided by local businesses, including local businesses or hospitality venues.

 - Billing Disputes: Allegations of incorrect charges or unfair billing practices, often involving utilities or retailers.